SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.postimg.cc/SsPZgzmd/Interestovertime4.png)

 This blue box touches upon a very complicated problem, which is the challenge seeming so massive that you give up on it, unaware that the bar will be lower.
-I don't know how to solve this without the contradictory messaging of "Guys come to as many sessions as possible", and "You just need to do 2 sessions in the whole month of round 3 to get into the club".
+I don't know how to solve this without the contradictory messaging of "Guys come to as many sessions as possible," and "You just need to do 2 sessions in the whole month of round 3 to get into the club".

-![enter image description here](https://i.postimg.cc/ZYGmRW66/Interestovertime5-with-bonus.png) A lot of people in group 1 will drop out due to **falling interest**.
+![enter image description here](https://i.postimg.cc/ZYGmRW66/Interestovertime5-with-bonus.png)

+A lot of people in group 1 will drop out due to **falling interest**.
 However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have **risen over time** instead because debate turned out to be more fun than they had thought.
 Losing people who lose interest over time is fine, but we can't afford to have lost people whose interest grows over time.